 For those who do exceptionally well there is the chance to play in the Premier League.
 This is where the elite do battle for a share of a substantial prize fund.

 In addition to the 5 weekend event tours you will be able to enter into the World Qualifiers held at Tour Two, where the last 16 player go forward to the 2019 World Championship Finals.

 All UK Tour Members can also enter directly into the World Masters (subject to entry fee), which has a prize fund of £18,000.
 This event is held during the World Championships.

-The Ladies Premier League has been a continued success and will be continued in the 2018 season.
+The Ladies Premier League has been a great success and will be continued in the 2019 season.

 If you require any further details please ring me on 07734-307135.